Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Introduction

 \paragraph{Cryptographic Lower Bound} While Theorem~\ref{thm:main_informal} rules out almost all known approaches for provably learning neural networks (e.g. method of moments/tensor decomposition \cite{janzamin2015beating,zhong2017recovery,ge2018learning,bakshi2019learning,diakonikolas2020approximation,diakonikolas2021small,awasthi2021efficient}, noisy gradient descent \cite{brutzkus2017globally,LiY17,Tian17,convotron,zgu,LiMZ20}, and filtered PCA \cite{chen2020learning}), it does not preclude the existence of a non-SQ algorithm for doing so.
 Indeed, a number of recent works \cite{bruna2021continuous,song2021cryptographic,zadik2022latticebased,diakonikolas2021nongaussian} have ported algorithmic techniques like lattice basis reduction \cite{lenstra1982factoring}, traditionally studied in the context discrete settings like cryptanalysis, to learning problems over continuous domains for which there is no corresponding SQ algorithm.

-Our next result shows however that under a certain cryptographic assumption, namely \emph{Learning with Rounding ($\lwr$) with polynomial modulus} \cite{banerjee2012pseudorandom,alwen2013learning,bogdanov2016hardness} (see Section~\ref{sec:prelims}), no polynomial-time algorithm can learn two-hidden-layer neural networks from Gaussian examples.
+Our next result shows however that under a certain cryptographic assumption, namely hardness of \emph{Learning with Rounding ($\lwr$) with polynomial modulus} \cite{banerjee2012pseudorandom,alwen2013learning,bogdanov2016hardness} (see Section~\ref{sec:prelims}), no polynomial-time algorithm can learn two-hidden-layer neural networks from Gaussian examples.

-\begin{theorem}[Cryptographic hardness result (informal), see \cref{thm:depth2-crypto-hardness}] Suppose there exists a $\poly(d)$-time algorithm for learning $\poly(d)$-sized two-hidden-layer ReLU networks over $\calN(0, \Id_d)$ up to small constant squared loss.
-Then there exists an efficient algorithm for $\lwr$ with polynomial modulus. \end{theorem}
+\begin{theorem}[Cryptographic hardness result (informal), see \cref{thm:depth2-crypto-hardness}] Suppose there exists a $\poly(d)$-time algorithm for learning $\poly(d)$-sized two-hidden-layer ReLU networks over $\calN(0, \Id_d)$ up to squared loss $1/\poly(d)$.
+Then there exists a quasipolynomial-time algorithm for $\lwr$ with polynomial modulus. \end{theorem}

+Note that here we may actually improve the $\lwr$ hardness assumption required from quasipolynomial to any mildly superpolynomial function of the security parameter (see \cref{rem:crypto-quasipoly}).

-Under $\lwr$ with polynomial modulus, we also show the first hardness result for learning \emph{one hidden layer} ReLU networks over the uniform distribution on $\cube{d}$ (see Theorem~\ref{thm:uniform}).
+Under $\lwr$ with polynomial modulus, we also show the first hardness result for learning \emph{one hidden layer} ReLU networks over the uniform distribution on $\{0,1\}^d$ (see Theorem~\ref{thm:uniform}).

 In Section~\ref{sec:prelims}, we discuss existing hardness evidence for $\lwr$ as well as its relation to more standard assumptions like Learning with Errors.
 From a negative perspective, Theorem~\ref{thm:crypto_informal} suggests that the aforementioned lattice-based algorithms for continuous domains are unlikely to yield new learning algorithms for two-hidden-layer networks, because even their more widely studied \emph{discrete} counterparts have yet to break $\lwr$.
 From a positive perspective, in light of the prominent role $\lwr$ and its variants have played in a number of practical proposals for post-quantum cryptography \cite{cheon2018lizard,bhattacharya2018round5,jin2016optimal,d2018saber}, Theorem~\ref{thm:crypto_informal} offers a new avenue for stress-testing these schemes.